emanuele-tarchi-it/carelink-mesh-system/docs/protocol.md

-# 📡 CareLink Mesh System — Communication Protocol v0.2
+# 📡 CareLink — Communication Protocol v0.2
 > **Binary-Optimized Protocol for Resilient Clinical Telemetry**

-This document defines the communication protocol for the CareLink Mesh System.
+This document defines the communication protocol for CareLink.
 Version 0.2 transitions from generic JSON strings to Packed C-Structures to minimize latency, reduce power consumption, and ensure reliability on constrained ESP8266/ESP32 hardware.

 ---